mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 #### One after another

-Like a flute playing only one note at a time, *serial communication* means bits of information **must** follow one after another, all traveling down the same wire.
+Like a flute playing only one note at a time,  bits of information down one wire **must** follow one after another.

-*Parallel communication* is many people talking at once.
-It's a piano playing more than one note at one time.
-Like many people talking at once, this kind of communication get complicated fast.

 Computers read our .html files character by character, one after another.
 Imagine the *new lines* are invisible characters, the code becomes one long line of text, like sheet music.

+[ bach violin solo sheet music in one line ]

+(the placement of line breaks in sheet music don't have anything to do with the music itself)

+This process of one-after-another is called *serial communication*.
+If you're interested, *parallel communication* is many people talking at once, or a piano playing more than one note at one time.
+It requires more complex machinery.

 ### Peeking inside files: .rtf file format